armadaproject/armada/docs/user.md

           memory: 64Mi
           cpu: 150m
 ```
 A Job belongs to a Queue and a Job Set, seen by the corresponding fields.
-Finally it has a priority, which is a relative priority to other Jobs in the same queue, lower the number, the higher the priority.
+Finally it has a priority, which is a relative priority to other Jobs in the same queue; the lower the number, the higher the priority.

-So if you submit 2 Jobs, A and B, and you want B to be ordered before A in the queue, B should be given a priority lower than A using the priority field.
+If you submit 2 Jobs, A and B, and you want B to be ordered before A in the queue, B should be given a priority lower than A using the priority field.

 All jobs of priority 0 will be taken from the queue before any with priority 1 and time of submission is not taken into account.